A mixed precision Jacobi SVD algorithm: A mixed precision Jacobi SVD algorithm

 In this section, we propose a mixed precision Jacobi SVD algorithm.
+The basic idea is to perform SVD in a lower precision as a preconditioner, and then refine the solution by the one-sided Jacobi SVD algorithm in working precision.
+This idea yields a basic mixed precision Jacobi SVD algorithm as shown in Algorithm~\ref{alg:basic-msvj}.
+However, we shall see in Section~\ref{subsec:experiments-simplemsvj} that the performance of this simple algorithm is far from satisfactory.
+The number of sweeps in Step~\ref{line:basic-msvj-refinement} is not much lower than that of Algorithm~\ref{alg:presvj} so that only limited speedup can be expected.

-The basic idea is to perform SVD in a lower precision as a preconditioner, and then refine the solution by the one-sided Jacobi SVD algorithm in the working precision.
-Our algorithm mainly consists of the following stages. \begin{enumerate} \item Appropriate preconditioning is performed in order to accelerate the convergence and also avoid unnecessary complication for rectangular matrices. \item The singular value decomposition is computed in a lower precision. \item The solution in the lower precision is transformed back to the working precision. \item The one-sided Jacobi SVD algorithm without preconditioning (i.e., Algorithm~\ref{alg:svj}) is applied to refine the solution in the working precision. \end{enumerate} The first three stages can be interpreted as a careful preconditioning strategy involving lower precision arithmetic that produces a reasonably good initial guess for Algorithm~\ref{alg:svj}.
-Ideally, the last stage starts with nearly orthogonal columns and then quick convergence can be expected due to the local quadratic convergence of Jacobi algorithm.
+In order to achieve better performance, we need to redesign a mixed precision algorithm carefully.
+We split the algorithm into the following stages. \begin{enumerate} \item QR preconditioning is performed in order to accelerate the convergence and also avoid unnecessary complication for rectangular matrices. \item The singular value decomposition is computed in a lower precision. \item The solution in lower precision is transformed back to the working precision. \item The one-sided Jacobi SVD algorithm without preconditioning (i.e., Algorithm~\ref{alg:svj}) is applied to refine the solution in working precision. \end{enumerate} The first three stages can be interpreted as a careful preconditioning strategy involving low precision arithmetic that produces a reasonably good initial guess for Algorithm~\ref{alg:svj}.
+If the initial guess is of good quality, the last stage starts with nearly orthogonal columns and then quick convergence can be expected due to the asymptotic quadratic convergence of the Jacobi algorithm.
 Our mixed precision algorithm is briefly summarized as Algorithm~\ref{alg:msvj}.
 In the following we discuss the four stages of Algorithm~\ref{alg:msvj} in details.
+We use \(\double(\cdot)\) and \(\single(\cdot)\), respectively, to explicitly convert the data into working and lower precisions.
+In addition, \(\fl(\cdot)\) and \(\fllow(\cdot)\), respectively, denote the computed results in working and lower precisions.